CIS565-Fall-2022/Project3-CUDA-Path-Tracer/README.md

 ## <a name="texture">Texture Mapping with Simple Procedural Texture</a>
 Loading a mesh without its texture is no fun!
 Fortunately, my pathtracer also loads the texture and maps it on the mesh according to the given uv coordinates.
 When there is no texture file, it will generate a simple procedural texture.
+In the following scene, Mario is using a image texture, and the cow is using a procedural texture.
 Please see the sample scene files to learn how to load a texture into the scene.
  ![Texture-mapping](img/texture.png)
 ### Performance Analysis - Image Texture vs. Procedural Texture